girishjjain/DevResx/scala.md

 ### Strings
 * Scala supports string interpolation, you can use s-interpolator which is leading s before double quotes.
-For a simple variable, prefix it with $ sign.
+For a simple variable expression, prefix it with $ sign.
 For more complex expressions, place them in curly braces.
 * To format the output, in addition to interpolating, use the f-interpolator.